-Ideally, you should fully charge your battery after each use.
+Ideally, you should fully charge your trolling motor battery after each use.
 It can also be recommended not to let your battery drop below 50%, as this can affect its lifespan and overall performance.
-Note that old batteries may require more watering, and a higher amperage to get to the end of its charging cycle.
+Note that old batteries with a low deep discharge recover rate may require more watering and a higher amperage to get to the end of its charging cycle.

 Why Are Deep Cycle Batteries Best For Trolling Motors?

-Deep cycle battery technology is designed to handle the frequent charging and discharging that a trolling motor requires.
+Deep cycle battery technology is designed to handle the frequent charging and discharging that a trolling motor requires, similar to car batteries.
 It is also designed to deliver smaller amounts of current for greater length of time.

-Now that you’ve read this article you should have a better grasp on the types of batteries that are available, so hopefully you will be able to work out the right type that you’ll need for your specific requirements.
+Now that you’ve read this article you should have a better grasp on the types of trolling motor batteries that are available.
+So hopefully you will be able to work out the best trolling motor battery for your specific requirements.

 Choosing a power source for your trolling motor doesn’t have to be difficult.
 As long as you know the voltage of your trolling motor and the power that you’ll need for your boat then you should be able to make a good choice.

-Just remember to keep in mind that if you’re in a kayak, you will probably want your power source to be as compact and lightweight as possible, so it’s not going to add too much to your load.
+Just remember to keep in mind that if you’re in a kayak, battery size is important to keep your load as compact and lightweight as possible.

 Also, by adding weight to your kayak or boat with a heavy battery it will also mean the motor will be pulling more weight, which could affect both your speed and the amount of hours you get from one charge.

-So when you’re making the choice, make sure your power source meets the needs of both your motor and your boat but don’t forget to factor in the length of time you want to spend on the water, the frequency of your trips and how you plan to charge it.
+So when you’re making the choice for the best batteries, make sure your power source meets the needs of both your motor and your boat but don’t forget to factor in the length of time you want to spend on the water, the frequency of your trips and how you plan to charge it.